thosgood/this-weeks-finds/markdown/251-300/week300.md

-Given all this, you shouldn't be surprised that we can get the Hasse-Weil zeta function of R by taking the Dirichlet series of the stuff type Z~R~, where an object is a finite semisimple commutative ring k together with a homomorphism f: R \to k.
+Given all this, you shouldn't be surprised that we can get the Hasse-Weil zeta function of R by taking the Dirichlet series of the stuff type Z~R~, where an object is a finite semisimple commutative ring k together with a homomorphism f\colon  R \to  k.
 Especially if you remember that finite semisimple commutative rings are built from finite fields!

 In fact, this whole theory of Hasse-Weil zeta functions works for